-Wrongful death claims are among the most difficult and important personal injury claims.
-While the deceased victim of someone else’s tragic negligence can’t seek justice, his or her family can do so on his or her behalf – in the form of a wrongful death claim.
+Wrongful death claims are among the most challenging and crucial personal injury claims.
+While the deceased victim of someone else’s tragic negligence can’t seek justice, their family can do so on their behalf – in the form of a wrongful death claim.

-Your loved one died as a result of someone else’s negligence, and he or she obviously cannot pursue a personal injury case for damages suffered.
-The law’s answer to this conundrum is a wrongful death case brought by the decedent’s survivors for the damages they’ve suffered due to their loss.
+Your loved one died due to someone else’s negligence.
+They obviously cannot pursue a personal injury case for damages suffered.
+Ohio wrongful death law says the answer to this problem is a wrongful death case brought by the decedent’s survivors for the damages they’ve suffered due to their loss.
 Columbus wrongful death lawyers can help you.

 Who May File?

-Under Ohio law, a personal representative of the decedent’s estate brings the wrongful death claim, but the claim seeks damages on behalf of the person’s estate (which covers damages like medical bills incurred in the interim between injury and death and funeral and burial costs) and on behalf of his or her survivors, which can include:
+Under Ohio law, a personal representative of the decedent’s estate brings the wrongful death claim.
+Still, the claim seeks damages on behalf of the person’s estate (which covers damages like medical bills incurred in the interim between injury and death and funeral and burial costs) and on behalf of their survivors.

 - The decedent’s surviving spouse

 - The decedent’s surviving children, including adopted children

 - The decedent’s surviving parents